Teichmuller geometry of moduli space, II: M(S) seen from far away

 Using different methods, Leuzinger \cite{Le} has independently proven that $\V(S)$ is bilipschitz homeomorphic to $\cone(\M(S))$.
 His methods do not seem to yield the isometry type of $\cone(\M(S))$.

 \begin{remarks} \begin{enumerate}

 \item Corollary \ref{corollary:faraway} has applications to metrics of positive scalar curvature.
-Namely, it is a key ingredient in the proof by Weinberger and the first author that, while $\M(S)$ admits a metric of positive scalar curvature for most $S$ (e.g. when $\genus(S)>2$), it admits no metric with the same quasi-isometry type as the Teichm\"{u}ller metric on $\M(S)$.
+Namely, it is a key ingredient in the proof by Farb-Weinberger that, while $\M(S)$ admits a metric of positive scalar curvature for most $S$ (e.g. when $\genus(S)>2$), it admits no metric with the same quasi-isometry type as the Teichm\"{u}ller metric on $\M(S)$.
 See \cite{FW}.

 \item For locally symmetric $M$, we know that $\cone(M)$ is nonpositively curved in the ${\rm CAT}(0)$ sense.
 In contrast, $\V(S)$ strongly exhibits aspects of {\em positive} curvature, since even within the cone on a single simplex, any two points $x,y\in \V(S)$ have whole families of distinct geodesics between them, and these geodesics get arbitrarily far apart as $d(x,y)\to\infty$.
 This is a basic property of the $\sup$ metric on a quadrant.